ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 Make the compiler treat obsolete C constructs as errors.

-The ISO/IEC 9899:1999 standard, commonly referred to as C99, removed several backwards compatibility features, such as implicit function declarations, implicit return types and certain implicit type conversion from the C language.
-Such implicit declarations[^DCL31-C] and type conversions[^INT36-C] can be considered dangerous for the correctness and security of C code as they lead to less stringent type checking and consequently can introduce unexpected and erroneous behavior.
-C99 and later dialects of C consider these issues as errors by default.
-However, modern compilers still accept these obsolete construct by default unless instructed to pedantically give errors whenever the base standard requires them.
+The ISO/IEC 9899:1999 standard, commonly referred to as C99, removed several backwards compatibility features, such as implicit function declarations and implicit return types from the C language.
+Similarly, the earlier C89/C90 standard (ANSI X3.159-1989 / ISO/IEC 9899:1990) removed certain implicit type conversion, such as implicit conversions from integer to pointer types.
+Such implicit declarations[^DCL31-C] and type conversions (whether implicit or explicit[^INT36-C]) can be considered dangerous for the correctness and security of C code as they lead to less stringent type checking and may rely on implementation-defined behavior.
+However, modern compilers still accept these obsolete constructs by default unless instructed to pedantically give errors whenever the base standard requires them.

 The `-Werror=implicit`, `-Werror=incompatible-pointer-types`, and `-Werror=int-conversion` options instruct the compiler to treat the following obsolete constructs as errors: